 If you’re looking for a deceptively simple CRM and marketing automation pairing, look no further than Pipedrive (as your sales CRM) and Outfunnel’s simple email tool for marketing automation.

 I say “deceptively” because at this price point, the Pipedrive Outfunnel combo is way more powerful than it has any right to be.

 When it comes to Pipedrive CRM and email marketing software, Outfunnel is more than capable of handling email duties.
 In fact, I would go so far as to say in many cases, you don’t even need a standalone email marketing platform, like Mailchimp.

 You see, one of the things Mailchimp has over Outfunnel (in terms of email) is it’s fancy email builder.
 But, the reality is, for B2B sales these kinds of design-heavy emails often don’t correlate with better sales performance.
 (If you didn’t know this already, it’s high time you sign up for this free B2B email marketing crash course.
 Thank me later.)

-But B2B sales often benefits from a more conversational tone and style.
+But B2B marketing often benefits from a more conversational tone and style.
 So why fork out extra for a tool that might detract from that?